quantumsheep/worker-c/README.md

 # Async library
 Multithreading can be very complicated in C, POSIX and Windows multithreading functions are not the same for instance.
-This library was made in order to palliate this issue and facilitate the use of asynchronous instructions in C.
+This library was made in order to palliate this issue and facilitate the use and creation of new threads in C.

 # How to install